Transcribe, Dictate, Instruct — Your Voice as Prompt & Context

 “Add this under the asthma plan, not the pneumonia plan.”

-“Document a mild asthma exacerbation.”
+“Document everything under mild asthma exacerbation.”

 Stream listens and acts.
 It places information exactly where it belongs, at the right level of detail, under the right problem.